Lesara: Retail

-Lesara was one of the first companies that used the concept of agile retail within the fashion industry.
+According to "Insights.samsung.com", Lesara was one of the first companies that used the concept of agile retail within the fashion industry.
 Agile retail is a direct-to-consumer retail model that uses big data to try to predict trends, manage efficient production cycles, and optimize turnaround on emerging styles.
 The company used data acquired from Google, social media, and blog posts, then analyzed it to identify current trends.

 Criticism

-In 2015, Lesara GmbH filed a suit against Daniel Brückner, which was dismissed by Landgericht Köln (Regional Court, Cologne) in 2016.
+In 2015, Lesara GmbH initiated a legal action against Daniel Brückner, but the case was dismissed by the Landgericht Köln (Regional Court, Cologne) in 2016.

 In September 2016, Beobachter reported about alleged illegal crossed-out prices in Switzerland, citing Guido Sutter, chief legal adviser of Federal Department of Economic Affairs, Education and Research (SECO) in Switzerland.

-In early 2018, manager magazin reported that Lesara inflated revenue figures by not accounting for returns.
+In early 2018, Manager magazin reported that Lesara inflated revenue figures by not accounting for returns.